-American Civil War Prison Camps
+American Civil War for Kids - Prison Camps

 Prison Mortalities: Many prisoners died in Civil War prison camps, some from disease and infection, some from beatings and trigger happy guards, and some from starvation, exposure to the elements, and unsanitary conditions.
 There were some exceptions, but conditions in most prison camps were appalling.
 It is estimated that at least 50,000 Americans died in Civil War prison camps.

 Prison Activities: Much of a prisoner's daily life was centered on survival.
 Prisoners built huts, repaired clothing, and nursed the sick.
 Some prisoners were allowed to plant vegetables gardens.
 To alleviate boredom, prisoners played cards.
 They whittled dominoes and chess pieces.
 They formed musical groups, both vocal and instrumental, and performed concerts for prisoners and guards.
 One of the most popular activities was baseball.
 Union soldiers taught Southern soldiers how to play, and both sides formed teams, while spectators cheered for their side.

 A Very Good Prison Camp, Castle Pickney: The Castle was located in Charleston, South Carolina.
 It was the first prisoner-of-war camp.
 It was one of the few that was not a death camp.
 The prisoners, with the assistance of their Confederate guards, established rules for prison life.
 Time was put aside each day for prisoner recreation.
 Throughout the war, Confederate guards made sure the Union prisoners were clean and fed, and that sanitary conditions existed.